Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Desember 2024 20.34.47 UTC
+- WIB: Senin, 2 Desember 2024 21.28.51 UTC
-- WITA: Senin, 2 Desember 2024 21.34.47 UTC
+- WITA: Senin, 2 Desember 2024 22.28.51 UTC
-- WIT: Senin, 2 Desember 2024 22.34.47 UTC
+- WIT: Senin, 2 Desember 2024 23.28.51 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: success
+Kategori: friendship